The-Hats-Crew/tagger-electron/README.md

 🚫These are just examples, replace them with the specifics for your app

+    *  REFRESH_TOKEN - This is the refresh token provided after the user logs into their Google account
-    *  REACT_APP_apiKey - this is your Google API key, which can be generated in the Google Cloud Console
+    *  CLIENT_ID - This is your Google Client ID, which can be generated in the Google Cloud Console.
-    *  REACT_APP_authDomain - when you set up your Firebase project, this information will be in the dashboard
-    *  REACT_APP_databaseURL - in the Firebase dashboard
-    *  REACT_APP_projectID - in the Firebase dashboard
-    *  REACT_APP_storageBucket - in the Firebase dashboard
-    *  REACT_APP_messagingSenderId - in the Firebase dashboard
-    *  REACT_APP_stripe_API - this is your public Stripe API key, generated in the Stripe dashboard
-    *  REACT_APP_backendURL - optional for your local development server
-    *  REACT_APP_clientid - this is the Stripe_connect clientID, generated in Stripe_connect settings
-    *  REACT_APP_stripe_plan - this is the ID for a second Stripe subscription plan, generated under Stripe products
+    *  CLIENT_SECRET - This is the Google Client Secred, which is paired with the Client ID and is found in the Google Cloud console

 # 5️⃣ Content Licenses